IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 - m_cellsDataSize = m_nbCells * <nb_points_per_cell> (m_nbCells * 3 if only triangle cell)
 - m_cellData = [0, 1, 2, 0, 1, 3, 0, 1, 3, 5... ] ( correspond to point id )

-Get the points coordinates of the third cell:
+Gets the points coordinates of the third cell:

 .. code-block::